HadrienG2/hists-mt/Notes.md

     * Indirect consequence: It might be possible to make the build faster in the long run.
-But I have the impression that the bulk of the overhead is in ROOT's RHist right now, as I cannot explain why the overhead jumps up while instantiating 2D and 3D hists otherwise.
+But I have the impression that the bulk of the overhead is in ROOT's RHist right now, as I cannot explain why the overhead jumps up so much while instantiating 2D and 3D hists otherwise.
 To be confirmed!